mlava/better-tasks/README.md

   - Save, switch, update, rename, and delete named dashboard views capturing filters, grouping, and search state.
   - Cross-Graph & Cross-Device Persistence
     - Views are stored via Roam Depot extension settings and sync automatically across graphs and devices.
+  - Default (Unsaved) State
+    - Selecting “Default” restores your last “unsaved working state” across reloads/devices.
   - Dirty State Awareness
     - The Update action is only enabled when the current dashboard state differs from the saved view.
   - Improved Dashboard Toolbar Layout
     - Clean separation between header actions (Refresh / Close) and view controls for a more stable, predictable layout.
   - Command Palette Support
     - Quickly save or switch dashboard views directly from the command palette.
+  - Preset Views (Seeded)
+    - First install seeds a small set of GTD review presets when no views exist; a command can reinstall missing presets later (without overwriting user views).
 - Completed within date range filter
   - shows if filtered to Completed tasks only
+- Project grouping in dashboard
+  - group tasks by project (with a “No Project” bucket)

 - Added unified pickers and in-memory indexes for Projects, Waiting-for, and Context across inline pills, dashboard menus, and the create/convert prompt; options refresh from your configured attributes and clean up when removed.
 - Added a 'Today Widget' - automatically place a block and children or block and React panel in today's DNP